 Your Best Shot Against the Flu

-Millions of people get sick with influenza (aka the flu) each year.
+Millions of people get sick with the flu each year.
 Even worse, complications from the flu can be life-threatening.
 Prevent the flu – and the severe complications it can lead to – from happening to you and your loved ones.

 How the Flu Shot Works

-It does take approximately two weeks after your flu shot for these antibodies to form in your body.
-Getting your flu shot before flu season starts to peak – which could be anytime between early fall and late winter – allows these antibodies to fully develop so you’re prepared when flu season ramps up.
+It takes about two weeks for the antibodies from the flu shot to form in your body.
+Getting your flu shot before the flu season starts to peak (usually early fall to late winter) allows these antibodies to fully develop.